augustl/augustl.com/posts/blog/2019/microsoft_predicts_software_bugs.md

 Yowza!

-The organizational structure has the highest precision by far - so it found the highest amount of bugs. _And_ it has the highest recall - so of the modules that it thought could have bugs, almost all actually had bugs.
+The organizational structure has the highest precision by far - so it found the most amount of bugs. _And_ it has the highest recall - so of the modules that it thought could have bugs, almost all actually had bugs.

 That's pretty interesting, isn't it?
 The distance to decision makers and the number of developers working on a project is clearly and unambiguously the issue that is the best predictor of future problems with a code base.